Trustworthy AI for Research Budgets

 04. Made the AI's work easy to check.

 Trust fails two ways: distrust the AI and re-key everything by hand, or accept a wrong number without accountability.
-AI is here not to replace their expertise, but to assist users to make the smart decisions efficiently and effectively.
+The AI clears the copying; the GM keeps every judgment call that counts.

 AI assists, the human decides.